RocketLeagueMapmaking/RL-docs/docs/essential/index.md

 This is not going to be easy, but it will be rewarding if you see it through.
 I believe in you.

-Remember to join the Discord to chat with the community!
-[LINK]
+Remember to join the [Discord map making server](https://discord.gg/PWu3ZWa) to chat with the community!